Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mathematics.md

 GNU [Octave](https://www.gnu.org/software/octave/index) is a high-level language, primarily intended for numerical computations.
-It provides a convenient command line interface for solving linear and nonlinear problems numerically, and for performing other numerical experiments using a language that is mostly compatible with Matlab.
+It provides a convenient command line interface for solving linear and nonlinear problems numerically, and for performing other numerical experiments using a language that is mostly compatible with MATLAB.
 It may also be used as a batch-oriented language.